 The southerly half of this route through Hala to the University uses a mixture of traffic-free cycle paths and quiet roads.
 It enters the campus at the northern end, close to Bailrigg House.
 There are a number of options for the northern section depending on where in Lancaster you are travelling from and whether you are confident cycling in traffic or prefer a less direct quieter route.

 Western Route along the Lancaster Canal Towpath

-This route runs along the canal towpath - great for students living at Chancellors' Wharf or west of the city centre.
-This less-direct route offers a lovely scenic ride along the canal towpath as far as Deep Cutting Bridge on Ashton Road.
-The route then proceeds along Ashton Road and up Ashford Road to cross the A6 at The Boot & Shoe pub/Booths and join the remainder of the eastern cycle route from Hala to the University.
+This route runs offers a lovely scenic ride along the canal towpath.
+It is less direct but avoids the hills in south Lancaster.
+From the city follow the l towpath as far as Deep Cutting Bridge on Ashton Road.
+The route then proceeds along Ashton Road and up Ashford Road to cross the A6 at The Boot & Shoe pub/Booths and joins the remainder of the eastern cycle route from Hala to the University.

 Please note that the canal towpath is unlit and should not be used when dark.

 For more information on the Lancaster Canal, check out the Canal & River Trust webpage.